18 SOAP Note Examples and Templates 2025

 Plan (P): Continue with mindfulness exercises and introduce cognitive-behavioral techniques to address individual issues more deeply.
 Plan for another round of personal sharing to reinforce group trust and cohesion.

-5. SOAP Note Template for Social Workers
+5. Social Worker SOAP Note Template and Example

 It's quite common to write soap notes in social work.
 SOAP notes by social workers follow a similar format, just the content varies, like less focus on elements like medical history, physical examination.
 Here's what a social work SOAP note typically looks like